 Current industries that will continue benefiting from these 5G IoT enhancements include:

 Smart homes, synced watch and phone devices, and fitness apps are commonplace now and will grow with the speed and performance capabilities of 5G.
 With a heavy reliance on mobile IoT on such a grand scale today, in the next 20 or so years, the 5G future will look completely different.
 We will see the large-scale automation of vehicles and utility services like waste management and energy production through smart grids and smart environmental monitoring to cut down greenhouse gases and pollution.

 Imagine being able to park a smart car in a parking garage and gain wireless charging through the city grid while you work and then messaging your vehicle to drive itself from the parking garage to your office door.

 Farmers in rural areas will be able to monitor and track crops, livestock and machinery more easily through drones and super-dense sensor networks.

 Home users will be able to fully integrate the COVID-led work-from-home paradigm, which will very likely survive the pandemic as a new corporate norm.
 Additionally, home users will be capable of optimizing power usage and streaming their favorite entertainment from anywhere.

 Society will be more efficient, smart cities will live up to their name, and users can expect personalized streams of information catered to their liking.

 Your Industry Standard for 5G Integration | Telit

-As a worldwide leader in IoT solutions, Telit makes it easy for your enterprise to evolve to make the most of 5G capabilities.
+As a worldwide leader in IoT solutions, Telit makes it easy for your enterprise to evolve and make the most of 5G capabilities.

-Speak with our IoT experts today to find an LPWA module, a custom IoT data plan, and formulate a deployment strategy that suits your needs.
-Request an evaluation kit and catch up to the future today.
+Speak with our IoT experts today to find a cellular LPWA module, a custom IoT data plan, and formulate a deployment strategy that suits your needs.
+Request a sample kit and catch up to the future today.